Official: Sacramento shooting suspect seen on video with gun

 Investigators believe the brothers possessed stolen guns.
 They are reviewing financial documents, call records and social media messages to determine how and when they procured weapons, the official said.
 Authorities have searched several locations in connection with the shooting and the firearms investigation.

-More than 100 shots were fired early Sunday near the state Capitol, creating a chaotic scene with hundreds of panicked people trying desperately to reach safety.
+More than 100 shots were fired in rapid-fire succession early Sunday near the state Capitol, creating a chaotic scene with hundreds of panicked people trying desperately to reach safety.
 Twelve people were wounded by gunfire, including the Martin brothers.

 Dandrae Martin, 26, was arrested Monday as a “related suspect” on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
 He was not seriously wounded and made a brief appearance Tuesday in Sacramento Superior Court wearing orange jail scrubs.